Washington presents an interesting dichotomy.

 While Baer currently produces 2,500 cases of six different wines, they could eventually expand to 5,000.
 In 2011, Syrah was harvested as their first foray outside of traditional Bordeaux blends.
 Baer said it could provide a “unique experience for wine list members and tasting room guests.”

-What to buy Baer, Ursa, Columbia Valley 2008, $35: This wine is spectacularly complex with a mingling of blackberries, cherries and a marvelous spice combination.
+Baer, Ursa, Columbia Valley 2008, $35: This wine is spectacularly complex with a mingling of blackberries, cherries and a marvelous spice combination.
 There’s hints of clove, all spice and anise present to add to the beautiful fruit.
 Dried roses, violets and black pepper on the nose are hints of what is a long, velvety finish.
 The wine is 53 percent Merlot, 29 percent Cab Franc, 13 percent Cabernet Sauvignon, 4 percent malbec and a touch of petite verdot.

-Wine 101 Washington has a few instant identifiers.
+Washington has a few instant identifiers.

 Rainy Seattle, grunge music stalwarts Pearl Jam and bold coffee come to mind first.
 While dreary days might require power chords and warm beverages, there’s nothing lush about the eastern portion of Washington.